akrrev/types/README.md

-# types
+# Types

-Little collection of types I like to use
+A small collection of type helpers that I find very useful.